Prevost-Guillaume/Timeseries/README.md

 # Timeseries
-Pipeline system that allows several successive operations to be performed in a series.
+Pipeline system that allows several successive operations to be performed on a series.
 <br/>
 <br/>
 <br/>